moorepants/dissertation/davisbicycle.rst

    frame.

 We were also concerned with the rider predicting the lateral perturbations.
-Ideally the rider shouldn't be able to predict when or the direction of the upcoming perturbation.
+Ideally the rider shouldn't be able to predict the instant or the direction of the upcoming perturbation.
 The rider wore a helmet with a blinder on the side of the lateral force stick so that they could not see the movements of the stick or the person operating the stick.
-And secondly, we wrote a simple program which randomly instructed the perturber when and which direction to apply the force for the treadmill experiments.
+And secondly, we wrote a simple program which randomly instructed the perturber when and in which direction to apply the force for the treadmill experiments.
 During the runs in the gymnasium, we retained the blinder and provided the perturber with a series of random push/pull sequences before each run.
 The operator applied as many perturbations as possible over the length of the track, which didn't give much unpredictability in the time of perturbation. :ref:`Figure 11.10<figPerturbation>` gives an example perturbation measurement during a treadmill run.

 .. _figPerturbation: